 - Your parent/guardian accompanies you to the Iowa drivers license station to sign a consent form before an examiner

 - Your parent/guardian signs the Parent’s Written Consent to Issue Privilege to Drive or Affidavit to Obtain Duplicate License Form #430018notary public, and then you can present the completed and notarized form to the examiner (that way your parent/guardian won’t need to go with you to the drivers license station)

 Get Your Iowa Driver's License

 Once you pass the road test, you'll receive an intermediate license with the words “under eighteen" printed on it.
 You must hold this license for the next 12 months and abide by the following conditions in order to graduate to a full drivers license.
 With an intermediate license you may:

 - Drive between 12:30 a.m. and 5 a.m. only with a parent, guardian, family member older than 21 or a designated adult older than 25; with a waiver, you can also drive to and from work or extracurricular school activities

 - Keep your number of passengers limited to the number of seat belts in your vehicle

-You must also log 10 hours of supervised driving, including a minimum of two hours driven between sunset and sunrise.
+You must also log 10 hours of supervised driving, including a minimum of 2 hours driven between sunset and sunrise.
 As long as you meet all these conditions and stay accident- and violation-free for the 12 months immediately preceding your application for a full license, you can graduate.
 You will need to provide the state with written consent from a parent or guardian.

 Full Drivers License